-Refer to the Requirements Development process area for more information about developing product requirements.
+Refer to the Service System Development process area for more information about developing and analyzing stakeholder requirements.

 Refer to the Requirements Management process area for more information about managing requirements of the project's products and product components and to ensure alignment between those requirements and the project's plans and work products.